 Introduction to financial services marketing

-The financial services environment: challenges and opportunities
+The financial services sector and financial services marketing environment

-The financial services consumer: making financial decisions
+The financial services consumer and financial decision-making

 Financial literacy, capability and inclusion

-The role of technology in financial services distribution and delivery
+The role of technology in financial services

 Pricing and price-based competition